sweetpellegrino/daphne/doc/development/EnablingInPlaceUpdates.md

 Inside the kernels, we need to perform specific checks to identify the possibility of in-place operands.
 This is crucial to verify that the data object and its underlying data buffer are not being used elsewhere.
 Essentially, we examine their current usage and dependencies, which cannot be identified during compile-time.
 To perform this check, we examine the use_count of the underlying shared_ptr to the values and the number of references to the data object (here DenseMatrix).
 This ensures that the values are not used by another object or view.
 In combination with the compile-time info, we can determine whether the memory of an operand can be overwritten.

-## Steps for enabling update in place for a kernel
+## Steps for enabling update in-place for a kernel

-To enable the updating in place for a kernel, we need to employ different steps.
+To enable the updating in-place for a kernel, we need to employ different steps.
 We expect that the kernel is already implemented according to [ImplementBuiltinKernel.md](doc/development/ImplementBuiltinKernel.md).

 1. Mark the operation as InPlaceable
 2. Change the kernel signature